 Pat is now a graduate from Berklee College of Music, where he Jazz Composition and Drumset Performance on a full scholarship.
 Since moving to Boston at age 17, he quickly became a first-call drummer for projects of all styles, from funk, to folk, to world music, to jazz.
 Pat received the Armand Zildjian Award, has been part of the college’s top ensembles, studying with Hal Crook, Phil Wilson, Joe Lovano, John Patitucci, Terri-Lyne Carrington, Mark Walker, and Bertram Lehmann, studying as well as being part of the Berklee Global Jazz Institute under the artistic direction of Danilo Perez.
 He has performed locally and internationally with some of his musical idols such as John Patitucci, Danilo Perez, Ben Street, Anat Cohen, Julian Lage, Phil Wilson, and many more.
 In addition to his work as a sideman, performing and recording in the Boston/New York area, Pat is the drummer for Senegalese sabar master, Lamine Touré in Boston.

 Experience & Education

-Ensemble Scholarship Rhythm Section for Berklee Ensemble DepartmentOctober 2010 to Present (over 3 years)
+Ensemble Scholarship Rhythm Section for Berklee Ensemble DepartmentOctober 2010 to Present (about 4 years)